 You and your spouse must have actually been living apart for the necessary period of two years, either by being physically separated, or by living in separate households under the same roof.
-In other words, you must have both accepted during the separation that the marriage relationship is over.
+Also, you must have both accepted during the separation that the marriage relationship is over.
 However, it is not necessary to agree on day one of the separation that there will be a divorce; you can decide this later.

 Your spouse’s consent to the divorce must be given voluntarily, and your spouse will need to confirm his/her consent to the court in writing after your petition has been issued.
 Your spouse could withdraw his/her consent at any time up to the granting of the initial decree nisi of divorce and, if it is withdrawn before that date, you would not be able to get a divorce on this basis.
 You must not mislead your spouse into giving his/her consent, and he/she must understand the legal position.
 Even if your spouse is a mental patient, he/she may be capable of consenting to a divorce on this basis.

 Where a divorce is based on two years separation with consent, the Respondent spouse is entitled to additional financial protection.
 He/she can ask the court to look at his/her financial position as it will be after the divorce.
 If your spouse makes this claim you will not be able to obtain the final decree absolute of divorce, which dissolves your marriage, until the court has dealt with the application.
 Please note that our service does not include the work required to deal with such a claim.
-You would need to respond to this application yourself, either by acting as a Litigant in Person or by instructing a firm of solicitors to represent you, such as josiah-lake gardiner LLP.
+You would need to respond to this application yourself, either by acting as a Litigant in Person or by instructing a firm of solicitors to represent you, such as josiah-lake gardiner.
 Once this claim was satisfactorily dealt with, justdivorce.co.uk would then be able to conclude the proceedings by applying for the final decree absolute of divorce on your behalf.

 Back to top